The Final Step in Divorce: Grief, Relief, and Moving Forward.

 Waiting for the judge to sign...

 After signing my papers for my divorce, I felt so heavy.
-I went through the evening and kept myself busy, but I was processing for sure.
+I spent the evening keeping myself busy, but I was definitely processing.
 I worked hard to stay present with my kids and my tasks, but I felt very foggy.
 I couldn’t concentrate.

-The next day I noticed I felt more present.
+The next day, I noticed I felt more present.
 I was very aware of my surroundings.
-I felt connected to myself and the world around me.
+I felt a deep connection to myself and the world around me.
 I didn’t realize how much the waiting was causing me to disconnect.
 I went through the motions of my life.
-It reminds me of someone who is color blind and tries those color glasses on for the first time.
+It reminds me of someone who is colorblind and tries on those color glasses for the first time.
 They didn’t know what vibrant color was like.

-I fully expected to have a complete break down after the kids went to bed.
+I fully expected to have a complete breakdown after the kids went to bed.
 I tried to cry for the three days after.
 I felt release where I thought I would feel despair, and I felt gratitude where I thought I would feel rejection.
 I spent those few days feeling more fulfilled in everything I was doing.
 Motivation to accomplish put wind in my sails.
-I was excited again to do great things, and for the first time, I believed I would.
+I was excited again to accomplish great things, and for the first time, I truly believed I could.

 Now I don’t always feel that way.
 I have moments of missing him for various reasons, or something will trigger me, and the gentle waves of grief wash over my soul.
 I embrace it and remind myself to have a heart of gratitude.
 This is just the beginning, and I’m no longer standing still.